stephenh/stephenh.github.com/content/posts/2023-05-21-vulcan-looks-neat.markdown

 I'm very familiar with traditional audit logs like [CyanAudit](https://pgxn.org/dist/cyanaudit/), which are a) centrally-/backend-controlled, b) record writes _after_ they happen, and c) always march forward in time (w/inserts ordered by like the Postgres `NOW()` function)--but how can these solve offline sync?

-The primary "trick" with James's approach is that the `history` table is allowed to out-of-order-to-us rows added to it, whenever we receive events from any offline peers (the server receiving client `history` rows, or the client receiving server `history` rows).
+The primary "trick" with James's approach is that the `history` table is allowed to have out-of-order-to-us rows added to it, whenever we receive events from any offline peers (i.e. the server receiving client `history` rows, or the client receiving server `history` rows).
 But then as long as both sides use [logical clocks](https://martinfowler.com/articles/patterns-of-distributed-systems/hybrid-clock.html) to order their copies of the `history` table, and update their primary entity tables based on that ordering, they will both converge to the same values.

 And that's basically it: the `history` table is now a deterministic CRDT by treating each entity row as a "LWW Map" (last-write-wins map).